SubhashriRavichandran10/Led-control-using-Arduino/README.md

 # NAME:R.SUBHASHRI
 # REG NO:212223230219
-# EX NO:1 LED CONTROL USING ARDUINO
+# EX NO 1 : LED CONTROL USING ARDUINO

 ## AIM
 To design and implement a system for LED control using an Arduino microcontroller and a push button.